dcit202IntroToReactNative/Group-30/README.md

 - AsyncStorage

 ## Features
-Allows a user to create and store sticky notes
+Allows a user to create and store simple sticky notes

 ## Team Members